Birth Injury and Cerebral Palsy Representation in AZ

 - Shoulder dystocia causing brachial plexus and arm injury

 - Improper neonatal care causing brain damage and cerebral palsy

 At Phillips Law Group in Phoenix, serving the Tucson area, we can handle serious birth injury cases.
 We have a team of lawyers and are prepared to consult with the necessary experts in this area of practice to handle your birth injury case in a most professional manner.
-Please contact Phillips Law Group to schedule a consultation at no cost to you.
+Please contact Phillips Law Group by calling 1-800-706-3000, to schedule a consultation at no cost to you.

 As one of the largest personal injury law firms in Phoenix, Arizona, our lawyers have helped many cerebral palsy sufferers and their families receive the compensation they were legally entitled to.
 If you or a loved one has been diagnosed with cerebral palsy, please contact our Phoenix, Tucson area cerebral palsy lawyers to discuss your case free of charge.

 Cerebral palsy is a condition caused by restricted or delayed oxygen flow to the brain in the unborn or newborn baby.
 Severity depends upon the section of brain affected.
 Specifically, the damage results from inadequate blood flow to the brain and/or inadequate concentrations of oxygen in brain tissue.
 Other, less common factors, such as unusual viruses, mother-child blood type conflict, or accidental head trauma can contribute to brain damage and result in cerebral palsy.
 This unfortunate disability is sometimes not preventable.
 However, mistreatment or poor diagnosis of pregnancy complications, or mishandling of the baby during birth, are often contributing factors to the development of cerebral palsy that should have been prevented.